 Between Earth and Heaven: Liminality and the Ascension of Christ in Anglo-Saxon Literature by Johanna Kramer.
 Review of English Studies, 66:275 (2015): 565-6

-Posts for other blogs, interviews, and more …
+Writing for other blogs, and more

 Anglo-Saxon Riddles.
 Translations for the York Festival of Ideas, June 2017